What to Plant in January-Zones 1-10

 Planting a small basil seedling

 In January, you can start seeds of vegetables and herbs inside and transplant them outside later.
-Here is what you can start:
+Here is what you can begin to:

 • Eggplants